-Victory Community Care Services is an indigenous faith based non governmental organization dedicated to find sustainable local solutions that fits existing socio economic patterns that hinders community transformation.VCCS has a conviction that women’s lives changed by Jesus Christ, can make a significant difference for a better Kabale, Uganda and the world.
+Victory Africa Ministry is an indigenous faith-based non-governmental organization dedicated to finding sustainable local solutions that fit existing socio-economic patterns that hinder community transformation.VAM has a conviction that women’s lives changed by Jesus Christ, can make a significant difference for a better Kabale, Uganda, and the world.

 In January 2011 Victory Micro Enterprise project was started to realize this cause.
-The project started with 18 unemployed women and has developed into a vibrant project that has empowered 144 women who own small sized businesses in Kabale Municipality.
+The project started with 18 unemployed women and has developed into a vibrant project that has empowered 350 women who own small-sized businesses in Kabale Municipality.
 Victory Micro Enterprises uses a community-based participatory development approach to empower women to overcome poverty, disease, and hopelessness.
 This strategy has proved to create new opportunities for growth and reduce dependency among women in Kabale Municipality.

-Judith a beneficiaries of Vime a mother of two narrates how hard it was to raise her children.
-She had a very low paying job that she decided to quit.
-She then joined Vime project.
+Judith a beneficiary of Vime a mother of two narrates how hard it was to raise her children.
+She had a very low-paying job that she decided to quit.
+She then joined the Vime project.
 She explains that the first soft loan business loan got from Vime assisted her to buy grass cutting machine which she now hires.
 The money she gets from hiring her machine has helped to start a fresh food business.
-The second loan was also injected in her business that has expanded.
-She is now wholesaler of fresh foods in Kabale Town.
-She says VIME has played a vital role to increase her income, feed her family as well as educating her two children.
+The second loan was also injected into her business which has expanded.
+She is now a wholesaler of fresh foods in Kabale Town.
+She says VIME has played a vital role to increase her income, feeding her family as well as educating her two children.
 She says that she feels more independent and free to make her own decisions.

-VCCS, is changing the lives of women in the Kabale community, did you know that each month $450 are given to women groups who are trained to run small businesses.
+VAM is changing the lives of women in the Kabale community, did you know that each month $450 is given to women groups who are trained to run small businesses?
 It’s worth noting that 74 women have been trained and are running micro businesses.
 This is a very important step to change the lives of women and their family members.
 It’s pretty awesome seeing lives being changed.

-It’s our pray that you join this cause, by partnering with VCCS to bring positive impacts in the community.
+It’s our prayer that you join this cause, by partnering with VAM to bring positive impacts in the community.
 Together we can reduce poverty, educate children and train more women to become entrepreneurs.